mlibrary/about-ebc/src/content/stories/2023-02-01-so-how-did-they-do-in-2022.md

 ---
 templateKey: story
-title: So How Did They Do in 2022?
+title: So How Did UMP Books Do in 2022?
 summary: Thanks to purchases by over 100 libraries, support from our parent institution, and a great group of authors, University of Michigan Press hit its target of publishing 50% of its frontlist monographs open access.
 The